 Publications for Release

-For publications that have been developed at another institution and are to be "released" through the UGA Extension publication website, a UGA Extension contact needs to be named on the publication.
+For publications that have been developed at another institution and are to be "released" through the UGA Extension publications website, a UGA Extension contact needs to be named on the publication.
 The UGA-affiliated contact or releaser will be responsible for obtaining reprint permission from the originating institution and ensuring that the publication has undergone the necessary peer reviews.
-Released publications will keep the number from the originating institution and include a standard release statement (to be added by the publication editor).
+Released publications will keep the number from the originating institution and include a standard release statement (to be added by the publications editor).

-What is Not a Publication?
+What is not a publication?

 The author is responsible for working with the department/unit Extension coordinator or department head/director to acquire all peer reviews, both internal and external.
 An optional Publication Reviewer Report PDF is available for reviewers to record and print their comments.
 Each department manages the review process separately from the publication office.
 Family and Consumer Sciences publications undergo a special submission process that will acquire blind reviews for the authors.
 The minimum requirements for numbering are: